THE WEBSITE OF AUTHOR JANET GOGERTY

 WHAT’S IN THE OTHER CHAPTERS

-SCROLL DOWN FOR TOPICAL FRONT PAGE FLASH FICTION
+SCROLL DOWN FOR HOLIDAY FRONT PAGE FLASH FICTION

 CHAPTER ONE: READ ABOUT THE AUTHOR AND LINK IN TO HER BOOKS ON AMAZON KINDLE

 NEW REVIEWS OF QUARTER ACRE BLOCK

 BUY THE FIRST BOOK OF THE BRIEF ENCOUNTERS TRILOGY FOR 99 PENCE

 CHAPTER THREE: TAKE A JOURNEY WITH THE NEW